matrix-org/matrix-spec-proposals/proposals/2778-appservice-login.md

 Then the servers MUST reject with HTTP 403, with an `errcode` of `"M_FORBIDDEN"`.

-If the access token DOES correspond to a appservice but the user is not inside it's namespace, then the `errcode` should be `"M_EXCLUSIVE"`.
+If the access token DOES correspond to a appservice but the user is not inside its namespace, then the `errcode` should be `"M_EXCLUSIVE"`.

 Homeservers should ignore the `access_token` parameter if a type other than